-10-9B-14-1: REQUIREMENT OF OPEN SPACE:
+10-9B-11-1: REQUIREMENTS OF OPEN SPACE:

-- A. Open space areas shall be shown on the plat map marked as unbuildable. - B. Open space areas must remain in their natural state unless revegetation or retention is needed to mitigate adverse conditions due to past uses or if the planning commission approves an allowed use. - C. The city council must approve the locations of proposed open space and any uses within them. - D. The city council can also require additional areas of open space to further implement the intent of the zone.
+- A. All slopes twenty percent (20%) or greater that are not a part of a building envelope are required to be preserved as open space.
+Ravines, drainages, ridgelines, unstable soils and wildlife corridors shall be preserved as open space. - B. Open space areas shall be shown on the plat map marked as unbuildable. - C. Open space areas must remain in their natural state unless revegetation or retention is needed to mitigate adverse conditions due to past uses or if the city council approves an allowed use. - D. The city council must approve the locations of proposed open space and any uses within them. - E. The city council can also require additional areas of open space to further implement the intent of the zone.
 Open space can be public or part of a private lot.